RidaEn-nasry/MySTL/docs/vector.md

 ### The vector's interface:

-Vector is an STL citizen, a templated class that takes a type as a template paramter and an optional allocator that defaults to `std::allocator` , if you're not familiar with allocators, jump here (another article i wrote). and come back.
+Vector is an STL citizen, a templated class that takes a type as a template parameter and an optional allocator that defaults to `std::allocator` , if you're not familiar with allocators, jump here (another article i wrote). and come back.

 ```
 template <typename T, typename Allocator = std::allocator<T>>